 Blessed are You, oh Lord our G-d, King of the Universe, Who has granted us life, sustained us, and enabled us to reach this occasion.

-• Some have the tradition of eating a fish head on this day and the prayer that "we should be the head and not the tail".
+• Some have the tradition of eating a fish head on this day and praying that "we should be the head and not the tail".
 This prayer ties to two passages in Scripture:

 "The LORD will make you the head and not the tail, and you only will be above, and you will not be underneath, if you listen to the commandments of the LORD your God, which I charge you today, to observe them carefully, and do not turn aside from any of the words which I command you today, to the right or to the left, to go after other gods to serve them.
 (Deuteronomy 28:13-14)